CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part2_EN/scriptingsystem_part2_EN.rst

       -
       -  A message is written to the event log and script execution is
          interrupted.
-The execution can be continued by clicking the :guilabel:`Run Scrip` button in the script toolbar.
+The execution can be continued by clicking the :guilabel:`Run Script` button in the script toolbar.
    *  -  :fa:`check`
       -  :fa:`check`
       -